-27.01 A temporary employee is one employed for a special project or for a specified time, in either case not exceed three months, except by mutual agreement.

-27.02 The Union will give its agreement in the case of an employee hired to fill a temporary vacancy created by any regular employee's absence for up to twelve (12) months.

-27.03 After any employee's period of temporary employment exceeds three (3) months, the Company will pay 70φ per hour in lieu of benefits to that person under this collective agreement; except that no severance pay will be payable on termination necessitated only by the regular employee's return to work

-27.04 The period of temporary employment may be extended by mutual agreement.

-27.05 The Union shall be notified in writing as to the nature of the employment of any temporary employee and the duration of such employment;

-27.06 Temporary employees shall be excluded from all terms of this Agreement except appropriate hours, wages and overtime sections, and shall be covered by Union shop and check-off provisions.

-27.07 Statutory holiday benefits will be provided in accordance with the terms of the Employment Standards Act and its regulations.
+- 27.01 A temporary employee is one employed for a special project or for a specified time, in either case not exceed three months, except by mutual agreement. - 27.02 The Union will give its agreement in the case of an employee hired to fill a temporary vacancy created by any regular employee's absence for up to twelve (12) months. - 27.03 After any employee's period of temporary employment exceeds three (3) months, the Company will pay 70¢ per hour in lieu of benefits to that person under this collective agreement; except that no severance pay will be payable on termination necessitated only by the regular employee's return to work - 27.04 The period of temporary employment may be extended by mutual agreement. - 27.05 The Union shall be notified in writing as to the nature of the employment of any temporary employee and the duration of such employment; - 27.06 Temporary employees shall be excluded from all terms of this Agreement except appropriate hours, wages and overtime sections, and shall be covered by Union shop and check-off provisions. - 27.07 Statutory holiday benefits will be provided in accordance with the terms of the Employment Standards Act and its regulations. - 27.08 The parties recognize the right of management to hire employees on a temporary basis

-27.08 The parties recognize the right of management to hire employees on a temporary basis under this Agreement and will given credit for his/her temporary employment for such things as placement on and movement up the pay grid (if rehired in same classification as the temporary employment was in), seniority, vacation entitlement, sick leave and other length of service credits.
+- 27.09 Temporary employees shall not be hired where, in effect, such employment would eliminate or displace a regular or full-time employee. - 27.10 The Company agrees that a temporary employee who is rehired within four (4) months after termination of temporary employment shall be considered an employee under this Agreement and will be given credit for his/her temporary employment for such things as placement on and movement up the pay grid (if rehired in same classification as the temporary employment was in), seniority, vacation entitlement, sick leave and other length of service credits.